FerRacimo/GRoSS/README.md

 The output contains the chi-squared statistics and the corresponding p-values for each branch of the admixture graph.

-The Plotting_and_Windowing.txt file contains some R commands to merge SNPs into windows and plot the output.
+The Plotting_and_Windowing.txt file contains some R commands to optionally merge SNPs into windows and plot the output.